 The elimination of unfair discrimination has been a policy of the democratic Government ever since 1994, particularly in the work place.
 To balance out disadvantage in employment previously experienced by Africans, Coloureds, Indians, women, and people with disabilities, a central feature of this policy has been affirmative action.

-The Employment Equity Act 19981 is the statute which aims at establishing and maintaining these policies.
-It applies, in particular, to so-called ‘designated employers’ – national government, municipalities, companies with more than 49 employees, and companies with less than 50 employees but with a total turnover that meets thresholds set out in a schedule to the Act.
+The Employment Equity Act 1998 is the statute which aims at establishing and maintaining these policies.
+It applies, in particular, to so-called ‘designated employers’ – national government, municipalities, companies with more than 49 employees, and companies with less than 50 employees but with a total turnover that meets certain thresholds.

-It is a criminal offence to give false information (in any way) to a labour inspector or to the Department of Labour.3
+It is a criminal offence to give false information (in any way) to a labour inspector or to the Department of Labour.2

-It is also an offence to try and avoid being a ‘designated employer’ for the purposes of the Employment Equity Act.4
+It is also an offence to try and avoid being a ‘designated employer’ for the purposes of the Employment Equity Act.3

-Any person who discloses any confidential information acquired in the performance of a function in terms of the Act, commits an offence.5
+Any person who discloses any confidential information acquired in the performance of a function in terms of the Act, commits an offence.4